eclipse-hono/hono/site/documentation/content/api/Device-Registration-API.md

 ### Delete a Device information

 An HTTP `DELETE` method request on the device endpoint will remove the device details in the device registry.

+*NOTE* : when a device is deleted, all the associated credentials MUST be removed.

 #### URL pattern
 The device id value MUST be appended to the URL : `devices/{deviceId}`.